nzbin/InDiv/README.md

     2. javascript

       - to use function `Component` declare `template` and `state`
-      - to use lifecycle `esOnInit esBeforeMount esAfterMount esOnDestory esHasRender esWatchState esRouteChange` in Class
+      - to use lifecycle `nvOnInit nvBeforeMount nvAfterMount nvOnDestory nvHasRender nvWatchState nvRouteChange` in Class
       - to use `constructor`'s arguments of `Component` for inject `Service`, and arguments must be lowercase lette of initials lette  of Service class name.
 For example, you want to inject a service  class `HeroService`, you must write argument in `constructor` with `heroService`

       ```javascript